Welding safety and welding hazards

 • Use a dry platform such as a mat or a wooden pallet so you are not in contact with wet or conductive surfaces.

 Ergonomics is gaining ground, also in welding.
-Slips, trips and falls account for a large proportion of reported accidents.
-On the other hand, physical hazards causing for instance crushed toes and fingers are a risk on welding.
+Slips, trips and falls account for a large portion of reported accidents.
+Also crushed toes and fingers caused by physical hazards are a risk on welding.
 The appropriate Personal Protective Equipment (PPE) offers protection against physical hazards.
 Earmuffs and earplugs protect against noise.
-Hard hats protect the head against falling or sharp objects.
+Hard hats protect the head against falling and sharp objects.

 Hazards present in welding processes according to SFS-EN ISO 4063